March 2023 – recommended film and TV releases

-Welcome to the Snacks Not Included recommended film and TV releases for March 2023.
+Get ready for an entertainment feast in March 2023, with the Snacks Not Included handpicked recommended film and TV releases for the month.
 We have a packed month to enjoy on the big screen and the comfort of your home, with the latest film festivals, new TV releases, talks, meet ups as well as some recommended international women’s day film events.

 Lets get in it…..